exercism/cpp/docs/INSTALLATION.md

 ### Installing Boost on Windows

-The `meetup` and `gigasecond` exercises depend on the [Boost](https://www.boost.org/) library.
+The `meetup` and `gigasecond` exercises depend on the [Boost](https://www.boost.org/) libraries.
 The following steps describe how to set it up.
-If after following these steps, you still encounter issues, please [reach out](https://github.com/exercism/cpp/issues) so that we are aware and can help you.
+If after following these steps you still encounter issues, please [reach out](https://github.com/exercism/cpp/issues), so that we are aware and can help you.

-The steps assume you install Boost under `C:\Program Files\Boost` writing here requires Administrator privileges.
+The steps assume you install Boost under `C:\Program Files\Boost`, writing here requires Administrator privileges.
 You can install in a different location if you prefer.
 The steps are for Boost 1.86, but any recent version should work.
 The minimum version required by the exercises is 1.58.
 If you use a different installation location or version than the ones used here, make sure to update the paths accordingly.
 The steps here are based on the